Richard Cleaver: Politics

 Cleaver was elected to the House of Representatives at the 1955 federal election, winning the seat of Swan from the Australian Labor Party (ALP).
 He was re-elected on four further occasions before being defeated by ALP candidate Adrian Bennett at the 1969 election.
 During the election campaign he was attacked while campaigning in Victoria Park and received facial injuries.

 Cleaver was known as a strong local campaigner, with Swan remaining a marginal seat throughout his tenure.
 The Canberra Times wrote in 1969 that he was "active in the electorate's youth organisations, sportings clubs and community activities [...] his latest projects are a home for the frail aged and a cultural centre for Italian migrants".
 In the early 1960s he founded Swan Cottage Homes, a major aged care complex in Bentley, Western Australia.

 In parliament, Cleaver served as chair of the Joint Statutory Committee on Public Accounts from 1964 to 1969.
 In that capacity he played a role in the VIP aircraft affair of 1967, which proved politically damaging for the Holt government.
 He was one of the first Coalition MPs to express concerns over the government's use of VIP aircraft and in April 1966 suggested a parliamentary inquiry be held to pre-empt criticisms.
 He was rebuffed by Prime Minister Harold Holt, but following further public scrutiny he and Senate leader John Gorton lobbied Holt in October 1967 to make public full details of VIP flights.

 Cleaver unsuccessfully sought to return to parliament at the 1972 election, losing to Adrian Bennett in a rematch of the 1969 election.

 Personal life

 Cleaver was a prominent Methodist lay preacher.
 In 1959 he spoke at one of American evangelist Billy Graham's "crusades" in Canberra.
 In 1968 he was the national president of the Australian Union of Christian Endeavour.

 Cleaver was appointed Commander of the Order of the British Empire (CBE) in 1979 for "services to the community".
 He was made a Member of the Order of Australia (AM) in 1998 for "service to the aged in the community, in particular as the founder and chairman for more than 37 years of Swan Cottage Homes Incorporated".
-He was married and had four sons.